NorthcoteHS/10DWEB/extension/alttpRando/README.md

 2. Use the information below to create one of:

-    - A "tracker" which lets you indicate what items you've found, and tells you which items are available to you.
+    - A "tracker" which lets you indicate what items you've found, and tells you which locations are available to you.
 [Example here](https://crossproduct42.github.io/alttprandohelper/tracker.html?mode=open&map).
     - A "seed generator" which assigns the location of each item, following the rules below and ensuring it is possible to complete the game (finish Ganon's Tower, which requires completing the 7 crystals). *This is the harder option.*

-3. Start simple - e.g. ignore the zone requirements to begin with.
+3. Start simple - for the tracker, try creating:

+    - A list of all the **Items**, with a way to enter whether you have found them or not (checkboxes, text inputs, however you want to do it).
+    - A list of the **Areas** (ignore individual item locations to start).
+    - A **Calculate** button, which computes which areas are available with those items.
+    - Then somehow indicate the result (e.g. changing the text colour of the available areas using styles).

+4. Build from there - the next step is to add the **Locations** (skip Dungeons and Encounters for now).
+You can make a list like the Areas, and modify the Calculate button to also check each individual Location.

-4. Try to develop a creative solution - one of the hardest steps will be *representing* all of the information and requirements.
+5. As you go, try to develop a creative solution - one of the hardest steps will be *representing* all of the information and requirements.
 Try to avoid using 100+ if statements - it will become very difficult to manage.
 There is always a more elegant solution.

 ## Information